Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/a15_0_the_compiler_that_built_itself/taskmaps/milestones.md

 - ✅ `a1_0_add_empty_test_file` – Fully tested across multiple runs.
 Correctly creates `test.py` with header and placeholder function.
 Supports nested path inputs, handles reset conditions, and includes interactive cleanup (`L`, `R`, invalid key fallback).
 Conforms to the Self-Testing Recursion Doctrine and enforces trace integrity across fallback paths.

-- ✅ `a1_1_link_nodal_meta_recursion_controls` – Final node in the recursive builder loop.
+- ✅ `a1_1_link_nodal_meta_recursion_controls` – Finalizer in the original builder loop.
 Successfully creates and maintains `meta_recursion_controls.md` as a discoverable runtime index.
 Validated against reset scenarios, duplicate prevention, and correct event tagging (`linked_meta_recursion_control`).
 All 5 builder nodes correctly linked with full trace metadata.
-Marks the compiler's first act of recursive self-awareness.
+Marks the compiler’s first act of recursive self-awareness.

-- 🟨 `a1_2_placeholder` – Intentionally left blank to preserve stanza shape.
-Reserved for future nodal index scaffolding or signature encoding.
-Ignored by all recursive compilers.
+- ✅ `a1_2_minigame_node_batch_creation` – Successfully tested.
+Dynamically invokes all six core builder nodes ("fingers") to construct a fully scaffolded Layer 4 node.
+Supports nested paths, validates canonical names, handles folder creation, and aborts on existing targets.
+Confirmed output: `__init__.py`, `main.py`, `subtaskmap.md`, and `test.py`.
+Forms the foundation for higher-order recursive construction.

-- 🟨 `a1_3_placeholder` – Placeholder node for structural symmetry.
-Executes no logic and is safely skipped by all recursive systems and trace crawlers.
+- 🟨 `a1_3_placeholder` – Structural placeholder.
+Executes no logic and is safely skipped by all recursive compilers and crawlers.
+Reserved for symmetry and potential future use.

 ---